FlutterFire UI for Realtime Database

 FlutterFire UI for Realtime Database provides a convenient way to implement infinite scrolling

-using the Realtime Database database with the FirebaseDatabaseListView
+using the Realtime Database database with the FirebaseDatabaseListView widget.

 At a minimum, the widget accepts a Realtime Database query and an item builder.
 As the user scrolls down (or across) your list, more data will be automatically fetched from the database (whilst respecting query conditions such as ordering).